The Bespoke High Is the Future of Marijuana

 When Miller talks about terpenes, she means the essential oils that give fruit and plants their smell and flavor, likeLimonene in citrus peel or Myrcene in mangoes.
 Paired with cannabinoids they do all sorts of other things.

-Before Hmbldt, Miller pioneered cannabis testing with her lab Pure Analytics.
+Before hmbldt, Miller pioneered cannabis testing with her lab Pure Analytics.
 The majority of CBDs strains available domestically had their start in her lab, from two to over 80 in the span of a year.
 She’s personally tested tens of thousands of strains.
-She's also sampled thousands of types of cannabis.
+She’s also sampled thousands of types of cannabis.
 Hmbldt formulations have been tested by over 750 consumers, with three to seven iterations for each “destination” or effect.
 And while Miller manipulates CBD and THC ratios and percentages and Terpene profiles, akin to twirling dials on a sound mixing board, the oil inside the pens are blends from strains grown in Humboldt county.
 “In Sleep you have fuel strains like OG Kush and Sour D and Bliss is three different Jack Herer strains that I blended,” says Miller.
-All the formulations reflect what she calls “the terroire” of Humbldt.
+All the formulations reflect what she calls “the terroir” of hmbldt.
 “In Relief one of the Terpene profiles is from a strain called Silly Strawberry that was developed by Sunshine Johnson,” she says.
 “Her family owns the regional radio station.”

 The marijuana used in clinical studies with institutional review also comes from a particular location.
 “To do human studies we only have one legal source of marijuana,” says Dr. Grant.
 “The federal government.
 They have a marijuana farm at the University of Mississippi.
 The highest strength is 12 percent THC.
 Street marijuana has gradually increased the concentration where the average is 12 to 15 percent and there are reports of much higher.”